 - The size of the monitoring zone monitoring sites need to be at least 3km apart, but 4-5km apart is better.
 This is so that mankarr will not visit more than one site in one night. - Sites should have good potential habitat (this could be where teams have previously surveyed). - Logistics is this a site people can get to quite easily? - Sites (and people searching) should be more than 50m away from the edge of major roads, as mankarr and other animals might avoid these places.
-Sites can include minor vehicle tracks that animals won't stay away from. - If a site is chosen in the first year, but people find it is bad for monitoring, for example it had bad surfaces for tracking, replace it with a new site that is better to monitor. - Once sites are chosen, do not change the location of sites between years, even if there have been fires or other things that might affect mankarr.
-By searching the same sites each year we can learn how fire and habitat changes affect mankarr.
+Sites can include minor vehicle tracks that animals won't stay away from. - If a site is chosen in the first year, but people find it is bad for monitoring, for example it had bad surfaces for tracking, replace it with a new site that is better to monitor. - Ideally when sites are chosen they stay in the same location over years as this lets us know how fire and habitat changes affect mankarr.
+If ranger teams don't want to go to the same sites every year, sites can be visited in alternating years (so once every two years). - If ranger teams do want to change where sites are within the monitoring zone between years, make sure to spread sites out across potential mankarr country in the monitoring zone, and that sites are more than 3km apart. - Sometimes rangers may see mankarr sign when driving, and want to carry out a survey at this place.
+This provides extra information, but shouldn't be used as the method to choose sites.
+We can't keep track of whether mankarr populations are changing (increasing or declining) if sites are only surveyed when sign has already been found.